07 4785 2850

 Participants must be deemed competent in both theory and practical components to be eligible for an Assessment Summary which can then be submitted to WHSQ for High Risk Work Licence application.

-These units are nationally recognised under the Australian Qualifications Framework (AQF) and meet industry compliance standards.
-Please click here to view our information page: What is Nationally Recognised Training?
+This unit is nationally recognised under the Australian Qualifications Framework (AQF) and meets industry compliance standards.

 Certificate & Outcome